How Calendar Sync Actually Works: Webhooks, Polling & Dedup Explained

 Recurring events come as masters.
 Sync tokens require singleEvents=false, which means recurring events are returned as the master event with a recurrence rule (RRULE per RFC 5545), not as individual expanded instances.
 The sync tool must handle RRULE parsing and ensure recurring events sync correctly with timezone information intact.

 Microsoft Graph API uses a similar concept called delta queries.
 Instead of a sync token, Outlook returns a deltaLink URL.
 Calling that URL returns only events changed since the link was generated.
 Same principle, different API naming.
-SYNCDATE fully supports both Google Calendar and Microsoft Outlook/Office 365, enabling cross-provider sync using each platform's native incremental sync mechanism.
+SYNCDATE fully supports Google Calendar, Microsoft Outlook/Office 365, iCloud, Fastmail, and Nextcloud — enabling cross-provider sync using each platform's native incremental sync mechanism.
 For the most common setup scenario, see our guide on syncing Google Workspace and personal Gmail.

 The loop: Event created on A → synced to B → sync detects "new event on B" → syncs back to A → sync detects "new event on A" → syncs to B → forever.